-Showing Out (Get Fresh At The Weekend) - Mel & Kim’s 120 BPM début single which commercialized the emerging Chicago house sound and spring boarded them to fame is the second track on the album and it encapsulates the sisters personalities whilst showcasing their vocal talents and cheeky, ballsy attitude.
-The song became a major hit, topping the charts all over Europe and presented Mel & Kim as an original 'Girl Power' and launched the musical genre known as 'London House'.
+Showing Out (Get Fresh At The Weekend) - Mel & Kim’s 120 BPM début single which commercialized the emerging Chicago house sound and spring boarded them to fame, is the second track on the album, and it encapsulates their personalities, whilst showcasing their vocal talents and cheeky, ballsy attitude.
+The song became a major hit, topping the charts all over Europe, and it presented Mel & Kim as an original 'Girl Power', whilst launching the musical genre known as 'London House'.

 (Please refer to the discography section relating to Showing Out's single release for extensive information on this song.)

-Respectable is up next and is arguably the song the sisters are best remembered for.
-Respectable is presented on the F.L.M. album as an alternative remix to the well known 122 BPM 7” version which was a bold move as the album was released hot on the heels of Respectable’s worldwide success and the track would have been many buyers motivation for purchasing the album.
+Respectable is up next, and is arguably the song the sisters are best remembered for.
+Respectable is presented on the F.L.M. album as an alternative remix to the well known 122 BPM 7” version, which was a bold move, given that the album was released hot on the heels of Respectable’s worldwide success.

 (Click here to access the Respectable single releases extended discography.)

-I'm The One Who Really Loves You - The albums only track that had already been released as a single by another act is almost an exact blue print of the original version by Austin Howard. (released in 1986 to moderate success.)
+I'm The One Who Really Loves You - The albums only track that had already been released as a single by another act, is almost an exact blue print of the original version by Austin Howard. (released in 1986 to moderate success.)
 This 116 BPM song was planned to be the sisters forth and final single release from the F.L.M.
-Album though this had to be shelved due to the sudden revelations around Mel's health.
-The single did have a promotional release in the United States and received extensive remixing by Robert Clivilles of hit production team Clivilles & Cole – The C & C Music Factory.
+Album, although this had to be shelved due to Mel's sudden ands unexpected cancer diagnosis.
+The single was released in the United States ,and it received extensive remixing by Robert Clivilles, of hit production team Clivilles & Cole – The C & C Music Factory.